Posts

 pink flamingo day

-Today is Pink Flamingo Day, founded on June 23, 2007, by Mayor Dean Mazzarella of Leominster, MA, to honor the 50th birthday of the iconic lawn ornament.
+Today is Pink Flamingo Day, founded on June 23, 2007, by Mayor Dean Mazzarella of Leominster, Massachusetts, to honor the 50th birthday of the iconic lawn ornaments that have happily survived despite homeowners’ associations’ attempts to hunt them to extinction.

 Featherstone would go on to create 750 items for Union Products and become the company’s president in 1996.
 His flamingos were popular but eventually became a target of derision, a symbol of tackiness.
-Many fans remained defiantly loyal, while neighborhood associations plotted their extinction.
+Many fans remain loyal in defiance of their neighbors’ plot to eradicate them under the guise of lawn beautification.
+(If we’re going there, let’s talk about how many seasonal flags a community needs.)

-No history would be complete without the mention of John Waters and his 1972 movie, Pink Flamingos.
-An enthusiastic proponent of all things kitsch, camp and lowbrow, Waters helped bring the decoration to a new audience, one that reveled in irony.
+No history would be complete without mentioning John Waters and his 1972 movie, Pink Flamingos.
+An enthusiastic proponent of all things kitsch, camp, and lowbrow, Waters helped bring the decoration to a new audience, one that reveled in irony.
 It’s clear that pink flamingos continued to sell.
 So many knockoffs were produced that in the late 1980s, Featherstone added his signature to the molds to identify the real thing.

 Featherstone retired in 2000.
 Union Products closed its doors in 2006, after producing more than 20 million flamingos.
 Cado Company in Fitchburg, MA, bought the rights a few years later and now manufactures birds with the inventor’s signature on the bottom.